rcogal/rcogal/README.md

 I started my career as a **PHP developer**, gaining hands-on experience with server-side development and CMS platforms.
 For the past **9+ years**, I've focused primarily on the **JavaScript ecosystem**, working extensively with modern frameworks and tools to deliver high-performance web solutions.

----

 ## 🧠 What I Do

-- Build performant and responsive web applications
+- Build performant, responsive, and mobile-first web applications
-- Design and implement RESTful and GraphQL APIs
 - Collaborate with cross-functional teams in agile environments
 - Maintain clean, scalable code with a focus on reusability and performance
 - Stay up-to-date with industry best practices and emerging technologies

----

 ## 🌏 Remote-Ready & Collaborative